 log "immediate message in the groovy console and hybris log"

-Cronjob First, you need to create a groovy script and save it in HAC as “test1”.
-This name of the script to run is specified in the script below.
-Of course, you can use any name instead of “test1”, just replace it with your script name in the 4th line in the script below.
-As an example of the long-lasting script, let’s take one that shows the files from the hybris media folder.
+First, you need to create a Groovy script and save it in HAC as “test1”.
+This script name is specified in the script below.
+Of course, you can use any name instead of “test1”; just replace it with your script name in the fourth line of the script below.

 def p = ['/bin/bash', '-c', 'ls -lR ../../../../data/media/sys_master/* > /tmp/media-folder-size.tmp'].execute()